Why kitten and puppy vaccinations are so important

 To protect your pet, it’s really important that they have all of the following core vaccinations:

-Further cat vaccinations to consider are: feline leukemia, for cats in frequent contact with other cats, and bordetella bronchiseptica, for cats in multi-cat households, visiting shows, or in contact with dogs.
-Chlamydophila is recommended for multi-cat households, and the rabies vaccine is imperative for cats travelling overseas.
+Further cat vaccinations to consider are feline leukaemia – for cats in frequent contact with other cats – and bordetella bronchiseptica, for cats in multi-cat households, visiting shows, or in contact with dogs.
+Chlamydophila is recommended for multi-cat households, and the rabies vaccine is essential for cats travelling overseas.